FilConscious/cleanAIF/README.md

     ```

 A detailed explanation of each command-line argument can be found in the
-main script for each agent, e.g.
+main script for each agent, e.g. `src/clean_aif/agents/aif_au.py`, and
-`src/clean_aif/agents/aif_au.py`{.verbatim}, and in the visualisation
+in the visualisation script, i.e., `src/clean_aif/vis_plots`.
-script, i.e., `src/clean_aif/vis_plots`{.verbatim}.

 # How to reproduce results in [\[1](#citeproc_bib_item_1)\]

 We include below the command-line instructions to run the experiments
 and obtain the plots discussed in [\[1](#citeproc_bib_item_1)\].
 To
 obtain the same results, it is crucial to specify the configuration
-files for each agent in a way that matches the experiments\' task.
+files for each agent in a way that matches the experiments' task.
 For
 this and further details on the theory and algorithmic implementations
 supporting the experiments, please see [\[1](#citeproc_bib_item_1)\].